Siddhanttimeline/Siddhanttimeline/README.md

-Hey, I'm a Full Stack Java Developer with 2 years of real-world experience.
-I like building and deploying features that fit perfectly with business needs while making sure they meet industry standards.
-I'm all about communication and collaboration, and I've got a knack for solving problems, whether it's coding challenges or troubleshooting issues on different platforms.

 <h1 align="center">Mr. Siddhant Tripathi</h1>
 <h3 align="center">Hey, I'm a Full Stack Java Developer with 2 years of real-world experience.
 I like building and deploying features that fit perfectly with business needs while making sure they meet industry standards.
 I'm all about communication and collaboration, and I've got a knack for solving problems, whether it's coding challenges or troubleshooting issues on different platforms.</h3>